hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Again, since we used the `--rm` flag when starting the connectors, Docker should remove them right after it stops them.
+Again, since we've used the `--rm` flag when starting the connectors, Docker should remove them right after we stop them.
-We can verify that all of the other processes are stopped and removed:
+We can verify that all processes are stopped and removed with following
+command:

 ```bash
 docker ps -a
 ```

-Of course, if any are still running, simply stop them using `docker stop <name>` or `docker stop <containerId>`.